christophebe/cocoons/template-site/src/markdown.md

 This is a sample page.
-This HTML page is generated from a markdown file named 'sample-page.md'.
+This HTML page is generated from a markdown file named 'markdown.md'.
-The page properties are defined in another file called sample-page.json.
+The page properties are defined in another file called markdown.json.
 In this property file you can add all properties you want.
 They will be accessible from the templates used to generate the HTML code.

 If you need more info on markdown format, please visit this [page](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet).

-# Heading
-## H2
+## Heading
 ### H3

-#Emphasis
+#### H4

+## Emphasis

 Emphasis, aka italics, with *asterisks* or _underscores_.